 At many Oregon wineries, you may be content to sip your favorite pinot noir, soak up the stunning views and head home for the day.
 At Eola Hills Wine Cellars in Salem, however, a day of wine tasting can be much more.
 You could be “wiking” — yes, wine hiking — along one of the property’s vineyard trails.
-You could be pedaling through wine country on one of Eola’s organized bike rides; cuddling with animals and enjoying yoga and pampering during the winery’s annual wellness weekend; or blissing out at one of its summer concerts, winemaker dinners or even its yearly all-inclusive European trips for true aficionados.
+You could be pedaling through wine country on one of Eola’s organized bike rides; enjoying yoga at the vineyard; or blissing out at one of its summer concerts, winemaker dinners or even its all-inclusive European trips for true aficionados.
 There’s a lot to love about Eola Hills — one of the Willamette Valley’s heritage wineries, celebrating its 35th anniversary in 2021.
 Here’s what to look for on your next visit.

 More Than Pinot Noir